 “Fair play, Poch.
 It’s a belter.”

-Now onto this season and his combination of everything that’s ever been good about his hair, the handsome b*stard.
+The following season saw the culmination of the process – this combination of everything that’s ever been good about his hair made us rue the handsome bastard.